Top four race in the Premier League - Who can qualify?

 Tottenham Hotspur

 Antonio Conte has voiced his concern (many, many times) over the quality of the squad Spurs have, but they have a very good chance of finishing in the top four and even he’s acknowledging it.
-They simply have to beat Arsenal — those North London derbies are often straightforward — and they’ve shown they can take a point off a big boy with their draw at Anfield.
+They didn’t just beat Arsenal in the north London derby, but they hammered the Gunners after showing they can take a point off a big boy with their draw at Anfield.
 Aside from that they have a very winnable run of games.
-If Harry Kane and Heung-min Son stay on their hot streak and the team can improve defensively, Spurs have a chance.
-It will likely come down to their meeting against Arsenal.
-That is going to be tasty.
+If Harry Kane and Heung-min Son stay on their hot streak, and hope for one more Arsenal slip-up, Spurs appear ready and waiting to pounce.